Clevinger suddenly pulled after 1 inning, Pads fall to Halos

-”It would be a big blow if we lost Clev,” first baseman Eric Hosmer said. ”I think a lot of us position players were kind of asking the same thing, whether or not he had been scheduled to throw that amount or what was going on.
-We’re hoping for the best news.”
+The Padres, who’ve clinched a playoff berth for the first time in 14 seasons, said Clevinger’s departure wasn’t planned but offered no other details.

-”All the things that were said about Clev, he is that,” Hosmer said. ”He’s fit in extremely well with this team.
-He’s getting great with the guys and you can already see him rubbing off on other starters.”
+A few days earlier, Tingler held out hope that Clevinger might even be able to make two more starts before the regular season ended, even if the second one was brief.

-Clevinger was obtained in a blockbuster trade with Cleveland on Aug.
-31 and had been the presumed Game 1 starter in the wild-card round starting next Wednesday.
-If Clevinger can’t go, that role could go to Dinelson Lamet.
+While Clevinger had been the presumed Game 1 starter in the wild-card round starting next Wednesday, that role could now go to Dinelson Lamet.

 But rookie Adrian Morejon began warming up in the bullpen while the Padres batted in the bottom of the inning and came out to start the second.
 Morejon (2-2) allowed a tying, two-run homer to Shohei Ohtani and solo shots to Justin Upton and Anthony Bemboom that gave the Angels a 4-2 lead.